oist/Usiigaci/README.md

 ## Future work
+(2019.Sep.01) We are working on a new architecture to become more light weight and flexible.

 ### Mask R-CNN segmentation
 - [ ] Add a function to save only the best model weight during training
 - [ ] Add a function to compute F1 score, Jaccard index, Accurady, Precision to a test dataset after training